The Québec maritime Blog

 Since the tags are made of food-grade plastic, it is safe to leave them on the lobster during cooking.
 They won’t affect the taste and are 100% recyclable.

-I tested this for myself and found out that the lobster I ate last Sunday was caught by Gaston Paquet in the Chaleur Bay off Bonaventure.
+I tested this for myself and found out that the lobster I ate last Sunday was caught by Gaston Paquet in Chaleur Bay off Bonaventure.
 Thank you, Mr. Paquet, for the delicious meal!

-What about the Islands?
+What about lobster from the Islands?